-- 7 individual enlarging rooms - All color/black and white equipped and formats from 35mm to 4x5 capable
+- 5 individual enlarging rooms - Analog black and white darkroom equipped and formats from 35mm to 4x5 capable

-- A unique workroom/lab devoted to alternative (antique) processing, color printing and Polaroid transfers
+- A unique workroom/lab devoted to alternative and 19th Century darkroom processes

-- Complete studio lighting equipment including bot strobe and quartz lights
+- Complete studio lighting equipment including electronic strobe and continuous lighting

-- Large format loaner cameras for use in the advanced studio lighting and large format class
+- Large format loaner cameras for use in the advanced studio lighting and advanced black and white classes

-- A separate Mac lab for digital classes
+- An industry standard Mac lab for digital classes

-- 24 iMac computers with monitors that are calibrated regularly
+- 24 iMac computers with 5K color calibrated monitors

-- Open studio/lab time available to both traditional (wet) photography and digital photography students
+- Open studio time available to both darkroom photography and digital photography students

 What are students working on in your photography classes?